Glimtch/Auction/README.md

 Use of onion layers architecture.
 EF for DAL, ASP.NET MVC for WEB, Ninject for dependencies resolve.

-Some of the stuff still not implemented.
+Some of the stuff still not implemented (like unit tests).

 Have to follow these to make it work on a random pc for the first time.
 Steps:

 webconfig -> change datadirectory to /app path/Auction.WEB/AppData;